Getting a white screen when trying to enter your two-factor authentication code when logging in to NetSuite? We can help.

 When a user enters the account details and password while trying to log in to a CloudExtend application with NetSuite two-factor authentication the page may hang up preventing the user from entering their verification code.

 There are two reasons for this happening.
 It's important to note that all Microsoft add-ins (not just CloudExtend) are rendered using a specific browser.
-Microsoft chooses this browser based on the combination of your Windows OS and you Office version.
-This is regardless of the browser you use for day-to-day activities as it is beyond your control (and ours).
+Microsoft chooses this browser based on the combination of your Windows OS and your Microsoft Office software version.
+This may not be the same browser you use for day-to-day activities as it is beyond your control (and ours).

 To check if you have WebView2 installed on a computer, go to Settings > Add or remove programs and then search for WebView2 in the search box.
-You should see something similar to the following screenshot.
+You should see something like the following screenshot.

 If you don't have it keep reading.

 Most users will need to update their operating system and Microsoft Office versions to the latest versions so that they will start using WebView2 by default.
 Shortly after Office version 16.0.13530.20424 or later is installed on a computer (usually within 24 hours), WebView2 is automatically installed if it isn’t already.

 Still no WebView2 24 hours after updating Office?

 In case the issue persists even after the updates are installed, please download WebView2 and/or set it as the default rendering component.